zsparal/api-documentation/source/reference/v2/shipments-api/create-shipment.rst

             - The API resource token of the order line, for example: ``odl_jp31jz``

+          * - ``quantity``

+              .. type:: int
+                 :required: false

+            - The quantity of items that should be shipped for this order line.
+When this parameter is omitted, the whole order line will be shipped.

    * - ``tracking``

        .. type:: object
           :required: false

      - An object containing tracking details for the shipment.
-When sent the ``carrier`` and ``code`` parameters become required for this endpoint.
+When sent, the ``carrier`` and ``code`` parameters become required for this endpoint.

        .. list-table::
           :widths: auto